Today is Friday, supposedly. It’s normally my favorite day of the week, but this one feels too….ordinary. I’m having trouble embracing it.

 By the time she arrives, I’ve caught many more bluegills.
 She sits on the bucket and starts reeling them in.
 I can’t recall them being quite so cooperative on this lake in the winter.
 Too bad they’re not bigger.

 Another tip-up goes off and we run out.
 When she begins playing the fish, my daughter can tell it’s a good one.
 It makes a few runs before it arrives at the hole.
 Two times the hook gets caught on the bottom edge.
-The second time is enough to give that fish another lease on life, and we re-bait the hook.
+The second is enough to give that fish another lease on life, and we re-bait the hook.

 Just as we begin to pack up for the night, another flag goes up.
 My daughter handily pulls up a 20-incher, which will also go for a ride in the sled.
 We finish gathering our stuff and head back feeling redeemed and refreshed.

 Since they are just on the pliable side of frozen, it’s a quick job.
-An examination of their stomach contents shows they’ve been eating bluegills and crappies from one to about seven inches long.
+An examination of their stomach contents shows they’ve eaten bluegills and crappies from one to about seven inches long.
 While panfish continue to inhabit that spot in such concentrations, I’m sure it will be just as full of pike.